A/Prof Joanna Groom

 Walter & Eliza Hall Institute of Medical Research

-1. Chemokine control of T cell host defence and memory
+1. Spatial directives of T cell host defense and memory

 2. Diversity in germinal centre (GC) reactions generated by distinct TFH differentiation

-Our research combines pathogen models, reporter mice, advanced imaging, and transcriptional analysis to dissect the networks that control cell fate and enable flexibility in immune responses.
+Our research combines pathogen models, reporter mice, advanced imaging, and transcriptional analysis to dissect the T cell interactions that control cell fate, function and longevity.
 We use these advanced approaches to identify new therapeutic avenues to drive immune responses either towards protection or away from autoimmunity.

-Techniques/ExpertiseAdvanced Imaging - 3D whole organ imaging (with clearing), live multi-photon and confocal, Viral models of infection, Transcriptional analysis, Chemokines, Cell migration, T cell-DC interactions, GC biology, MHC II tetramers.
+Techniques/ExpertiseAdvanced Imaging - 3D whole organ imaging (with clearing), live multi-photon and confocal, Pathogen models of infection, Transcriptional analysis, Chemokines, Cell migration, T cell-DC interactions, GC biology, MHC II tetramers.